-As a result of policy rate cuts by the CBC and increases in large-value loans to government and well-performing private enterprises at low lending rates, the interest rate spread between deposits and loans of domestic banks dropped by 0.07 percentage points from 2015 Q4 to hit

-Chart 3.37 Composition of income and costs of domestic banks

-Chart 3.38 Interest rate spread of domestic banks
+As a result of policy rate cuts by the CBC and increases in large-value loans to government and well-performing private enterprises at low lending rates, the interest rate spread between deposits and loans of domestic banks dropped by 0.07 percentage points from 2015 Q4 to hit a five-year low at 1.37 percentage points in 2016 Q2 and remained the same in the second half of the year (Chart 3.38).
+The downtrend in the interest rate spread could undermine future profitability of domestic banks.